toBeOfUse/aaffine/README.md

 ![A picture of Times Square on the left; the same picture with the billboards covered by a variety of other images on the right.](demo.jpg)

-This app can export PNG images with the polished results of your projects as well as JSON files that describe it in detail.
+This app can export PNG images with the polished results of your projects, as well as JSON files that you can use in other programs or reopen later.

 ## Getting this thing to run